-COM609 Internship I, may be taken by qualified students.
-The internship requires a minimum of 120 hours of work at a mass media or media-related organization.
-The main objective of the internship is to provide the student with direct experience in the operation of a newspaper, magazine, radio station, television station, public relations/advertising office, or a media-related organization.
+COM609 Internship I and COM610 Internship II may be taken by qualified students.
+Each internship requires a minimum of 120 hours of work at a mass media-related organization.
+The main objective of the internship is to provide the student with direct experience in the operation of a newspaper, magazine, radio station, television station, public relations/advertising office, or other approved media-related organization.